-The Equity Program is specifically designed to assist Latino students in their educational journey.
-The Outreach and Equity office serves as the liaison for LTCC students to community resources, provides families and their prospective students with information about the college, and assists potential students who may need special assistance with their admissions applications.
+The Equity Program is specifically designed to assist Latino/a students and ethnic minority groups, foster youth, low income, and first generation college students in their educational journey.
+The Equity office serves as the liaison for LTCC students to community resources, provides families and their prospective students with information about the college, and assists potential students who may need special assistance with their admissions applications.
 The mission of the Equity office is to provide opportunities for educational access to all interested individuals regardless of their circumstance.

-- Book lending program access, specialized counseling, priority registration, sponsored transfer visits to universities, and several cultural opportunities are available to students through this program. - Equity peer mentoring is specifically designed to help mentor, guide, and foster relationships among Latino students at LTCC.
+- Book lending program access, specialized counseling, priority registration, sponsored transfer visits to universities, and several cultural opportunities are available to students through this program. - Equity peer mentoring is specifically designed to help mentor, guide, and foster relationships among Latino/a students at LTCC.
 Monthly activities, a specifically designed quiet area for study, fellowship and leadership training and development are key components of peer mentoring.